-Receive a Complimentary Retirement Analysis!
+Have a Question About Retirement?
+We’re Happy to Help.
 No Sales Pitch, No Obligation.

 Withdrawing from Retirement Accounts, Where to Turn to First

-Retirement knowledge and information often revolves around saving and preparing for your future, but when the retirement years actually come and the savings you’ve spent decades accumulating need to be spent, how does one begin?
+Retirement knowledge and information often revolves around saving and preparing for your future, but when the retirement years come and the savings you’ve spent decades accumulating need to be spent, how does one begin?

-The following will give a general outline of which accounts to start with and what accounts to use as a follow up.
+The following will give a general outline of which accounts to start with and what accounts to use as a follow-up.

 Cash

 Cash incurs growth at a much lower rate than does most any other holding.
-Whether it’s cash in a savings account or a cash holding in an investment account, beyond your emergency fund (6 months of expenses), cash should be the first place you pull income from for your retirement years.
+Whether it’s cash in a savings account or cash held in an investment account, beyond your emergency fund (6 months of expenses), cash should be the first place you pull income from for your retirement years.

 Taxable Investment Accounts